enitiz/nr-celes/README.md

 Flying Notes
 ------------

-## A web app to create and share notesheets among college faculty and administration.
+#### A web app to create and share notesheets among college faculty and administration.

-Status - Just Begun
+Documenting stuff right now.
+See the text files in /Docs for more information.

 [![Build Status](https://travis-ci.org/[YOUR_GITHUB_USERNAME]/[YOUR_PROJECT_NAME].png)](https://travis-ci.org/[YOUR_GITHUB_USERNAME]/[YOUR_PROJECT_NAME])